iAmerica Temporary Protected Status

 Ethiopia

-Update: On December 12, 2025, the Trump administration decided to terminate TPS for Ethiopian TPS holders.
-The Trump Department of Homeland Security scheduled TPS from Ethiopia to end effective February 13, 2026, causing TPS holders to soon lose TPS and related work authorization.
+Update: On January 30, 2026, a federal judge blocked the Trump administration’s termination of TPS for Ethiopia.
+On December 12, 2025, the Trump administration decided to terminate TPS for Ethiopian TPS holders.
+The Trump Department of Homeland Security scheduled TPS from Ethiopia to end effective February 13, 2026.
+Ethiopian TPS holders continue to have TPS and related work authorization, for now.

 It is important that TPS holders immediately seek legal advice from a trusted immigration attorney for more information on this or any other immigration relief that may be available to you.